Lachie1011/fleet-manager/README.md

 This application is intended to be open-source and as a basis to build further functionality ontop of.

+## Video demo
+This demo can be recreated and used to test any changes by running './demos/brisbane_demo.sh'

+## Requirements
+TODO

 ### Future work
 - Investigate packaging options.
 - Move update tasks from timed to event driven such as the callsign drawing and marker update.